Official update: CHANGING DATES DEVOTIO

-Due to the health emergency resulting from the spread of Covid-19 and the inevitable consequences on all sectors including the exhibition industry, we inform you that DEVOTIO, international religious products and services exhibition, scheduled in February 2021 will be postponed to April 2021 from 18 to 20 (two weeks after Easter). ...
+Due to the health emergency resulting from the spread of Covid-19 we inform you that DEVOTIO is postponed to February 2022 from 13 to 15...
 More information

 on our latest news!